-- A) Barrages suffer an additional shift of one column left.
-This applies regardless of the number of aircraft in the barrage that are affected. - B) Air Combat Rating is reduced by one. - C) Fighters that do a Base Transfer must become Inactive (a change to 14.11).
+- A) Air Combat Rating is reduced by one. - B) Barrages suffer an additional shift of one column left.
+This applies regardless of the number of aircraft in the barrage that are affected. - C) Fighters that do a Base Transfer must become Inactive (a change to 14.11).

-21.5 Re-Basing Limits
+21.5 Re-Basing Limits - C